How to Get Around Scotland Without a Car

 Scotland’s North Coast 500 (NC500) route, sometimes known as Scotland’s Route 66, is not easy to complete without your own transport, be it a car, motorcycle, or motorhome.
 Public transport is pretty limited along many sections of the route, sometimes running only once or twice a week.
 If you’re going to be without a car in Scotland, it’s best to explore some of the many locations suggested above instead.

-Owner and author at Scotland in a Week, born and bred in Scotland.
+Owner and author at Scotland in a Week, born and raised in Scotland.
 Emily has travelled extensively across the country and is eager to share her knowledge with everyone planning a trip to this magical country.

 Post a Comment